Martins-O-U/Martins-O-U/README.md

 ## I’m looking to 👯
 Looking forward to opportunities where I can  contribute as a full stack web developer (Intern, Part-time, Full-time, Remote or On-site) in a solution driven organization.
 #
-Know more about me by visiting my [porfolio website](https://www.martinsonyedikachi.com/) 🌐
+Know more about me by visiting my [portfolio website](https://www.martinsonyedikachi.com/) 🌐

 and connect with me through the following mediums